 What Happens if the FBI or Police Come and Seize Your Computers and Other Devices in a Child Pornography Investigation?
-Often, people are at home, and the FBI and police come, knock on the door, and serve a search warrant.
+Often, people are at home when the FBI and police arrive, knock on the door, and serve a search warrant.

 They take their computer and all of their electronic devices, including their phone, ask them a bunch of questions about child pornography and downloading child pornography, and whose computer that is, and then they leave.
-They leave them obviously, scared and not knowing exactly what will happen next.
+They leave them, obviously, scared and unsure of what will happen next.

 Retain a Criminal Lawyer Immediately

-What you need to do in that scenario is get to an attorney right away.
-I handle many of these types of cases and what we do is call the police up.
-We find out who's in charge of the investigation.
+In that scenario, it is advisable to consult an attorney as soon as possible.
+I handle many of these types of cases, and what we do is call the police.
+We determine who is in charge of the investigation.

-Whether it's the FBI agents, Homeland Security, or a local police department in your area — and then I will also find out whether or not there's a prosecutor involved in the case.
+Whether it's the FBI agents, Homeland Security, or a local police department in your area, I will also determine whether a prosecutor is involved in the case.

 If it's a federal case, it will be an Assistant U.S. Attorney.
-If it's a state case, it will usually be the District Attorney's office, and then we'll try to get a time frame on how long it will take them to investigate.
+If it's a state case, it'll usually be handled by the District Attorney's office, and we'll then try to determine a timeframe for how long it'll take them to investigate.

 Whether they're investigating and decide whether or not you're going to be charged with child pornography, possession of child pornography, distributing child pornography, or any other crime related to the seizure, we will strategically make defense moves to help you.

-I will operate as a buffer between you and the police to don't answer any more questions that could potentially incriminate you.
-Then, a lot of times, it's a waiting game, where the police have taken whatever they've seized, and they're having them analyzed by an expert who's attempting to extract the information from your computers, your phone, tablets, or other devices.
+I will act as a buffer between you and the police, so please refrain from answering any more questions that could potentially incriminate you.
+Then, it's often a waiting game, where the police have seized whatever they've taken and are having it analyzed by an expert who attempts to extract information from your computers, phones, tablets, or other devices.

-A lot of times, that takes time.
+Often, that takes time.
 It's not easy.
-Sometimes they're not able to extract certain things.
-But in my experience, most of the time, if they seize your computer, even if you've deleted something or you have some encryption on it, the experts that they use are going to be able to get in there and find it.
+Sometimes, they're unable to extract certain things.
+However, in my experience, most of the time, if they seize your computer, even if you've deleted something or have encryption on it, the experts they use will be able to access it and find the information.

 An Expert Analyzes the Computer

-I have seen, though, where people have smashed their computers, that sometimes that can cause a problem for them to get in there and extract the data out of there and try to use it against you.
+I have seen, though, that people have smashed their computers, which can sometimes cause problems for them to access and extract the data, and then use it against you.

-But instead of just waiting by yourself, you want to stay with an attorney because they're done extracting all of the information out of there; a lot of times when I've been retained on these cases, I get called by the prosecutors, saying we've extracted all of the information.
+However, instead of waiting alone, you want to work with an attorney because they've extracted all the necessary information.
+Often, when I've been retained on these cases, I am called by the prosecutors, stating that they've already extracted all the information.

 We're getting ready to indict your client.
-We want to know if you're going to cooperate or not.
-Most of the time, depending on the circumstances, we want to cooperate because we want to keep you out of custody while we deal with the case and minimize any potential damage to you.
+We would like to know whether you will cooperate or not.
+Most of the time, depending on the circumstances, we want to cooperate because we want to avoid having you taken into custody while we deal with the case and minimize any potential harm to you.

 Suppose they've got the evidence against you, and they're going to be able to prove the case.
-In that case, we want to coordinate with the prosecutor to get you released when you make your initial appearance in federal court or get your bail as low as possible if the case is filed in state court.
+In that case, we would like to coordinate with the prosecutor to ensure your release upon your initial appearance in federal court or to obtain the lowest possible bail if the case is filed in state court.

 Potential Severe Legal Consequences